sreesanjeevkg/StumpStory/README.md

 <img src = "images/page1.png" width = "300" height = "300"> <img src = "images/page2.png" width = "300" height = "300">

 <img src = "images/page3.png" width = "300" height = "300"> <img src = "images/page4.png" width = "300" height = "300">

+## DESIGN CHOICES:
+     - Doing a full historical load every day since the data is small as of now.
+Doing a full historical load also frees me from doing backfills in case there are any errors in the data.
+     - Made use of Dask for parallel uploading files to GCP which drastically reduced the pipeline runtime from 2.5 hours to 30 minutes.
+     - The data in BigQuery tables has not been partitioned becasue there are not relevant columns to partition the data on.
+     - Added a google cloud function to send the data from GCP cloud storage to BigQuery.

 ## Steps to Run